Danxia landform: Geology

 Around 80 million years ago (Ma) cretaceous red sandstone and conglomerate was laid down by sedimentation from the lakes and streams.
 After another 15 million years, tectonic plate movements created many faults.
-About 23 Ma, movement of the Himalayan range disturbed the land around the Danxia landform in the Guangdong Province of China uplifting and completely changing the topography of the area.
+About 23 Ma, movement of the Himalayan range disturbed the land around the danxia landform in the Guangdong province uplifting and completely changing the topography of the area.
 Over millions of years the steep cliffs that can be seen today, exposed by faults, were formed through weathering and erosion.
-This geology can be seen at Danxiashan Geopark in China, where there is about 290 square kilometers of streams, forest and towering Danxian rock formations.
+This geology can be seen at Danxiashan Geopark in China, where there is about 290 square kilometers of streams, forest and towering danxian rock formations.

 Origin of name

-In 1928, the Mineral scientist Feng Jinglan Noticed the widespread distribution of the red oxidation layer.
-Feng Jinglan realized that this is a brand new landform and haven't been named.
-He decided to name it as DanXia, which come from the word in the ancient Chinese poem of CaoPi " Hibiscus Pool Poetry".
-The name "Dan Xia" refers to "丹（vermilion）霞（sunglow）" in Chinese.
+In 1928, the mineral scientist Feng Jinglan noticed the widespread distribution of the red oxidation layer.
+Feng Jinglan realized that this was an undescribed landform.
+He decided to name it as danxia, which comes from the poem The Hibiscus Pool by Cao Pi of the 3rd century.
+The name "danxia" refers to "丹 (vermilion) 霞 (sunglow)" in Chinese.